rse-ops/flux-hpc/molecular-design-parsl/README.md

                         Number of flux node available to run
 ```

-For now you can use the defaults:
+For now you can use the defaults.
+This script will use Flux internally (no need to run with flux submit, etc.)

 ```bash
 $ python3 ./scripts/0_molecular-design-with-parsl.py